DennisSuitters/LibreCMS/issue_template.md

 You can make [gif from Recordit](http://www.recordit.co/).

 #### Note:
 If you don't give an explanation of the issue, either by filling in the above, or giving any explanation, your issue will simply be closed.
 Without an explanation, we can't help you.
+If your opening an issue with the purpose of selling a product to check for vulnerabilities, and with us wanting to contact you privately or via email, then please just disclose the issue indicating which files are affected, and move on.